 Another great way to keep an air gap between the soil and the lumber is by lining with chain link fence wire and landscape fabric on top.
 This way the wood stays dry and you actually have the effect of a grow bag, where the roots split when they get close to the sidewall instead of becoming root bound.

-Note: This would also be a great way to protect the raised bed from burrowing animals such as gophers and moles if the bed is placed directly on the soil, but for additional protection you might want to put chicken wire under the whole bed.
+Note: This would also be a great way to protect the raised bed from burrowing animals such as gophers and moles if the bed is placed directly on the soil, but for added protection, you might want to put chicken wire under the whole bed.

 I attached the chain link to the boards using nails.